aws-samples/aws-modernization-with-nirmata/content/4_workflows/24_Remediations.md

 ````

 3. NCH can then provide remediation suggestions based on the mutate policy.
->Note: It is important to annotate a ClusterPolicy with its corresponding mutate policy for the NCH remediation feature to work as expected.
+>Note: It is important to annotate a ClusterPolicy with its corresponding mutate policy for the Nirmata Control Hub (NCH) remediation feature to work as expected.

 ![image](/images/remediation_diffs2.png)